Spring sale until March 31 For new clients only

 Remember we mentioned that the average company has 254 SaaS applications?
 Well, that isn’t just an issue with user adoption.
 It can also be a security risk.

 Log-in credentials are fodder for hackers.
 That means every time an employee logs in to one of these apps, there’s a security risk.
-LMS integration with SSO does a lot to reduce this risk.
+LMS integration with single sign-on does a lot to reduce this risk.

 It simplifies the log-in process, so employees don’t need to enter their credentials every time they open a corporate app.
 Instead, they log in once and have permission to enter all corporate business applications.
 This reduces security risks and boosts usability.